 (d) No employee's assignment shall be imposed arbitrarily or unreasonably.
-If an employee should proceed to address the matter so imposed, the employee should proceed to address the matter through the procedures in the exclusive assignment dispute resolution (ADR) grievance procedure in Sections 9.10-9.13 of this Agreement, which shall be the exclusive method for resolving such disputes.
+If an employee believes that the assignment has been so imposed, the employee should proceed to address the matter through the procedures in the exclusive assignment dispute resolution (ADR) grievance procedure in Sections 9.10-9.13 of this Agreement, which shall be the exclusive method for resolving such disputes.